InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/communication-tooling.md

 ## Problem

 A team is open to receiving contributions from downstream users of their component.
-Coordination and communication happens in an ad-hoc fashion though leading to incoherent information being shared, delays in answers received, contributors pinging multiple host team members before receiving a definitive answer.
+Coordination and communication happens in an ad-hoc fashion through leading to incoherent information being shared, delays in answers received, contributors pinging multiple host team members before receiving a definitive answer.

 ## Forces

 - The host team is interested in receiving contributions and willing to mentor contributors.
 - Teams have a strong verbal communication culture and are inexperienced with setting up project specific asynchronous communication channels.
 - Communication channels may be aligned with specific groups that should be reached but not by communication purpose.

 ## Solution